Utshaw/JAVA/OOP.md

 - With interface this is allowed as interface doesn't have function body

 ## Encapsulation
+- **We group related variables & functions that operate on them in class**
 - Wrapping up of data under a single unit & prevents data from being accessed by the code outside
 - Using classes to encapsulate data & access modifier to hide them
+- Only getter - readonly, Only setter - writeonly

+## Abstraction
+- Hide some properties, methods
+- Gives simpler interface
+- Reduce impact of change: we change some private methods, those won't let the outer interface change

 # Class
 - Blueprints of prototypes to create objects